mandi7469/React-Portfolio/README.md

 ## Description

-This is a single-page portfolio application built from scratch using react.js.
+React Portfolio is a single-page application built from scratch using react.js.
 My portflolio of work showcases my skills, projects, and contact information.

 ## Table of Contents